Cannabis in Germany: Politics

 The Greens, The Left, and the Free Democratic Party supported legalising cannabis for private consumption.
 They argued that this would protect consumers from adulterated products, reduce stigma, and prevent minors from accessing the drug through regulated shops with age checks.

 2021 German federal election

 During coalition talks between the SPD, the Greens, and the FDP after the 2021 federal election, the parties agreed to legalise cannabis for recreational use through licensed shops.

 These commitments were formalised in the coalition agreement.
 A 2021 study by the University of Düsseldorf estimated that a regulated cannabis market could generate €4.7 billion annually and create about 27,000 jobs.

-2022 German cannabis legalisation framework

-In January 2022, Justice Minister Marco Buschmann confirmed that work was underway on regulations, while the Health Ministry would set the timeline.
-In October 2022, draft legislation proposed allowing adults to possess up to 30g of cannabis, grow three plants, and establish cannabis social clubs with up to 500 members, and since July 2024, adults in Germany can apply to establish cannabis social clubs.
+In January 2022, Federal Minister of Justice Marco Buschmann stated that the ministry was drafting cannabis regulations, but the date of legalisation would be up to the Federal Ministry of Health.
+A 2022 German cannabis legalisation framework was introduced in October.
+The German health minister wants to make it legal for adults to purchase and own up to 30g (1 oz) of cannabis for recreational use and to privately grow up to three plants.
+Additionally, according to the plans, Cannabis Social Clubs with up to 500 members, may cultivate marijuana jointly for recreational use and sell it to members only for personal use.
+The draft bill was circulated on 28 April.
+In an interview published on 6 August 2023, Michael P. Seiter, Chief Advisor from the Bundestag, opined, "I currently suspect it will come soon, within the next 5–12 months.
+Chance – about 90%."
+According to an agreement, the legalization of cannabis possession and cultivation could take effect on 1 April 2024, with 50 grams (1¾ oz) of dried cannabis allowed for home cultivation.
+Some anticipate that this could lead to a tipping point for the entire EU.